VIN-y/MissChanger/README.md

 - [ ] Print capability test, material combination

+- [ ] Compatibility with smaller Vorons

+- [ ] Trident compatibility

 ### v2

-- [ ] Trident compatibility (i.e. additional calibration probe mount design)
+- [ ] Support for additional toolheads

-- [ ] Regain lost z build volume
+- [ ] Support for different type of probe

-- [x] ~~Increase space between the toolhead and the front doors and compatibility with user mods - with a new dock that integrates into a "fridge door" of 20x20mm aluminium extrusion~~ - A much simpler solution has been adopted into v1.1, i.e. 3D-printed spacers.
-This solution will be carry forward to v2.

 ## Other information